 What is LASIK?

 One of the most popular ways to correct vision is with LASIK (laser in-situ keratomileusis), which uses a laser to change the curvature of the cornea (outer window of the eye).
-LASIK removes tissue within the cornea to treat low to high levels of nearsightedness, farsightedness and astigmatism.
+What is Lasik?
+This kind of eye surgery removes tissue within the cornea to treat low to high levels of nearsightedness, farsightedness and astigmatism.

 The cornea is a part of the eye that helps focus light to create an image on the retina.
 It works similar to the lens of a camera which focuses light to create an image on film.
 The bending and focusing of light is also known as refraction.
 Usually the shape of the cornea and the eye are not perfect and the image on the retina is out-of-focus (blurred) or distorted.